python/devguide/index.rst

     but new source-only versions can be released
 :end-of-life: release cycle is frozen; no further changes can be pushed to it.

-Dates in *italic* are scheduled and can be adjusted.
+See also the :ref:`devcycle` page for more information about branches.

 By default, the end-of-life is scheduled 5 years after the first release, but can be adjusted by the release manager of each branch.
 All Python 2 versions have reached end-of-life.

-See also the :ref:`devcycle` page for more information about branches.

 .. _contributing: